-I noticed that much of your work contains themes of social justice, and activism.
+Much of your work contains themes of social justice and activism.
 Was there a turning point when you decided to center your work around these themes, or has your work always been this way?

-That’s a really good question.
 It’s a little bit of everything.
 Most of my work starts with a feeling, something that’s very personal.
-As I’m working through that, I do research about materials, history of a certain topic, and other artists who are exploring similar themes.
+As I’m working through that I research about materials, history of a certain topic and other artists who are exploring similar themes.
 I also ask people I trust for feedback when I make something.
 The feeling often ends up taking the form of a question.
-When I was making Small Identities, the tiles with the ID photos on them, I was really interested in the question of, “How does home and architecture translate into the current political climate, and rhetoric, and how can I reinsert these immigrant Muslims back into the visual language in American homes today?”
-The arabesque tiles that I’m using are a really popular motif in American homes, used in kitchens and bathrooms, so that’s something that I was really interested in.
+When I was making Small Identities, the tiles with the ID photos on them, I was really interested in the question of, “How does home and architecture translate into the current political climate and rhetoric?
+How can I reinsert these immigrant Muslims back into the visual language in American homes today?”
+The arabesque tiles I’m using are a really popular motif in American homes, used in kitchens and bathrooms.

-I see them in people’s homes all the time, and it reminded me of my childhood.
-I grew up seeing these shapes, and it reminded me of home.
-Yet, to see this in people’s homes around here, and not feel fully at home, was something that I really wanted to tease out through the work.
+I see them in people’s homes all the time and it reminded me of my childhood.
+I grew up seeing these shapes, and yet to see this in people’s homes around here, and not feel fully at home was something I really wanted to tease out through the work.
 That’s what drew me to the tiles.

-When people view your art, what do you hope they will experience, or what questions do you hope they will ask?
+When audiences view your art, what questions do you hope they will ask?

-As I’m working through a lot of these themes, and learning that when I make work that is deeply personal, it can be very universal because people can relate to the intimate struggles in a very profound way.
-I’m just hoping that I can draw the connections between the personal and the political, historical, and cultural lines.
-For example, the language that I’m using from the supreme court travel ban.
-I’m extracting that language, the word “alien” for example, and rearranging it in a way to strip it of the specificity of the travel ban, and drawing connections with the history of the United States, how the U.S. has a long standing history of violence and exclusion, and how these words, taken out of the document, are actually pointing towards a larger truth about our society and history.
+As I’m working through a lot of these themes, and learning that when I make work which is deeply personal, it can be very universal.
+People can relate to the intimate struggles in a very profound way.
+I’m just hoping I can draw the connections between the personal, political, historical and cultural lines.
+For example the language I’m using from the supreme court travel ban.
+I’m extracting that language, the word “alien” for example, and rearranging it in a way to strip it of the specificity of the travel ban, drawing connections with the history of the United States, how the U.S. has a long standing history of violence and exclusion, and how these words taken out of the document, are actually pointing towards a larger truth about our society and history.